The Meaning and Message of 1 Timothy 6:12

 Fight the good fight of faith, lay hold on eternal life, whereunto thou art also called, and hast professed a good profession before many witnesses.
 (1 Timothy 6:12, KJV)

-What does “fight the good fight of faith” mean in the bible?
+What does “fight the good fight of faith” mean in the Bible?

 At the time, the city of Ephesus was a bustling Roman metropolis.
 The strategic location of the city created a unique environment for trading to thrive.
+As a result of increased commercial activity in the busy port, many of the city’s residents became wealthy.

+Ephesus was home to the fertility cult of Diana or Artemis (Acts 19:28).
 The Temple of Artemis in Ephesus was one of antiquity’s most celebrated pagan temples.
 This temple is now regarded as one of the seven wonders of the ancient world.

-In his article Great Was Artemis of Ephesus, N. T. Wright captures the glory of the Ephesus city in the following words:
+In his article “Great Was Artemis of Ephesus,” N. T. Wright beautifully captures the splendor of the city of Ephesus with the following words:

 Ephesus flourished.
 On one side they had some of the richest soil in Asia Minor and access to the silk road.
 On the other side they had they built a port to trade with the rest of ancient Europe.
 They built a city of marble.
 They built a stadium that sat tens of thousands of people.
 They built a two-story teaching hospital.
 They built a sprawling library.
 But most importantly, they built the Temple of Artemis, one of the Seven Wonders of the World.